Magazine

 https://www.fhwa.dot.gov/resourcecenter/teams/structures-geotechnical-hydraulics/Structural_Design_UHPC_Workshop_Manual.pdf

-A concrete bridge technology guidance document on the selective uses of ultra-high-performance concrete (UHPC) to enhance durability and extend the service lives of concrete bridges can be found at the link above.
-The Federal Highway Administration’s Structural Design with UHPC Workshop Manual is available at this link.
+The Concrete Bridge Technology article on page 32 focuses on the selective uses of ultra-high-performance concrete (UHPC) to enhance durability and extend the service lives of concrete bridges.
+The August 2024 Federal Highway Administration’s Structural Design with UHPC Workshop Manual is available at this link.